What is EVMPD? And XEVMPD?

 2010 amendments – more information now required, including documents – XEVMPD

 The original legislation was amended in December 2010 by Regulation (EU) No. 1235/2010, which describes the pharmacovigilance required for medicinal products for human use.
-This decrees that the EMA shall set up a list of all medicinal products for human use authorised in the EU, and that marketing authorisation holders were required, by 2 July 2012 at the latest, to electronically submit to the EMA information on all medicinal products for human use authorised or registered in the EU using the format defined by the EMA, and keep it up to date thereafter.
+This decreed that the EMA shall set up a list of all medicinal products for human use authorised in the EU, and that marketing authorisation holders were required, by 2 July 2012 at the latest, to electronically submit to the EMA information on all medicinal products for human use authorised or registered in the EU using the format defined by the EMA, and keep it up to date thereafter.

 XEVMPD became mandatory for all MAHs from 2 July 2012